ceilfors/gq/backlog.md

 - @Gq(vars=true) to print all variable expression
 - GqSupport - Support removing comments from expression text e.g. // in multiline or /* */ in one liner
 - Adopt @zefifier groovy-decorator
+- GqSupport - Support void better by removing the =null or change it to =void
 - q.d